-After four months before the opening day applications may be accepted, only if there are vacancies, at the discretion of the Organisers.
+If there are vacancies 4 months before the opening day the Organisers may accept valid entries at their discretion.
 Exceptions may be made for applications from the opposite hemisphere.

 - 3.4.2 Entry Fee The entry fee, as specified in the Organiser Agreement, will be published in the Local Procedures.
 The fee shall cover all operational costs during the Championships, except that aero tows and self launch fees may be paid as used, at the discretion of the Organisers.
 Other fees, such as camping, equipment rental and required memberships will also be published in the Local Procedures. - a.
 Entry fees shall be returned: - (i) In full, if the Championships do not take place, - (ii) Unused fees shall be paid back if the Championships are stopped or cancelled for reason of force majeure, - b.
 A competitor who withdraws shall have no right to the return of any fees.